 If you track audiences and conversions in Universal Analytics, they will automatically be transferred to Google Analytics 4.
 However, the process is not comprehensive: There is no guarantee that all of your data will be migrated successfully.
 This means that any ad campaigns you are currently running through Google Analytics could be stopped in their tracks.
 It’s essential to make sure your migration to the newest version of Google Analytics is successful to preserve your current ad data and strategies.

 What do I need to do before Universal Analytics is shut down?

-In the event that you do not take action, a Google Analytics 4 profile will be created from your Universal Analytics profile automatically.
+If you do not take action, a Google Analytics 4 profile will be created from your Universal Analytics profile automatically.
 While this is an automated change, it doesn’t mean you should do nothing: As we said, not all of your data or ads will be transferred in their entirety.
-This is because the new version of Google Analytics is not exactly the same as the old one, and certain data points from the former program won’t have corresponding programs in the new version.
+This is because the new version of Google Analytics is not the same as the old one, and certain data points from the former program won’t have corresponding programs in the new version.

 What are the advantages of Google Analytics 4?